osmarks/website/blog/on-phones.md

 * Why notches?
 WHY?
 Just because Apple used them doesn't mean every single manufacturer needs to start making their screens have ugly black bits on them.
 * Really, why Apple at all?
 They sell uncustomisable and locked-down stuff at higher and higher prices with fewer and fewer nice-to-haves (e.g. headphone jacks) each year.
 And the vendor lock-in (Lightning headphones, iVersionsOfMostOtherSoftware) is also bad.
 * It would be nice to *not* have battery life ruined to get slightly slimmer phones.
 * The complete lack of updates after a year or so is annoying.
-Custom ROMs kind of fix this but many aren't available (or even aren't possible due to locked bootloaders) on many devices.
+Custom ROMs kind of fix this but many aren't available (or even aren't possible due to locked bootloaders) on many devices[^4].
 This is probably just planned obsolecence.
 * Most of the stuff manufacturers preload (their own UI skinning, apps) is just useless bloat.
 Especially the preloaded, unremovable, probably-spying-on-you Facebook apps which are annoyingly common.
 * The lack of SD card slots is, again, probably just planned obsolecence.
 * Proper physical QWERTY keyboards would be nice, though as they're such a niche feature that's probably never going to happen except on a few phones.